BrentGrammer/PROGNOTES/Architecture/SystemDesign/Caching.md

 - LRU - Least Recently Used policy, get rid of the least recently (oldest) used pieces in the cache.
 - LFU - Least Frequently Used policy, the least frequently used data is evicted
 - FIFO or LIFO approach, get rid of first in/last in data

+### Caching problems
+- If following a Round Robin load balancing strategy, when using a cache for computationally expensive operations, if the same client asks for the request again, there is a chance the RR load balancing will send them to a different server that does not have the cached response.
+  - We can use Hashing to solve this.